philc/book-notes/psychology/principles - ray dalio.md

     cause-and-effect relationships which drive them.
   * Dreams + Reality + Determination = A Successful Life
 * Truth -- an accurate understanding of reality -- is the essential foundation for any good outcome
-* Be radically open-minded and radically transparent
-  * Be unbiased towards reality, so there is no obstruction preventing you from learning from it.
-  * Don't feel guarded with how you feel and what you think of reality.
-It will cause misunderstandings and is inefficient.
 * Look to nature to learn how reality really works
   * "Most people are like ants, focusing on themselves and their own ant hill."
   * "While mankind is very intelligent in relation to other species, we have the intelligence of